monde-sistemas/param-manager/README.md

 **ssGlobal**

-Every user in every company can read and write it's value.
+The param value will be shared between any user in any company.
 In the database the param will be stored like this:
 ```
 Name|User|Company|Value
 P1  |NULL|NULL   |A